tinode/chat/docs/API.md

 #### Incremental Updates to Queries

-Queries, particularly `fnd.private` could be arbitrarily large, limited only by the message size and by the underlying database.
+Queries, particularly `fnd.private` could be arbitrarily large, limited only by the limits on the message size and by the underlying database limits of query size.
 Instead of rewriting the entire query to add or remove a tag, tag can be added or removed incrementally.

 The incremental update request is processed left to right.
-It may contain the same tag multiple times, i.e. `-tag+tag` is a valid request.
+It may contain the same tag multiple times, i.e. `-a_tag+a_tag` is a valid request.

+#### Query Rewrite

+Finding users by login, phone or email requires query terms to be written with tags, i.e. `email:alice@example.com` instead of `alice@example.com`.
+This may present a problem to end users because it requires them to learn the query language.
+Tinode solves this problem by implementing _query rewrite_ on the server: if query term does not contain a tag, server rewrites it by adding the tag also keeping the original term (terms with tags are left intact).
+All terms that look like email, for instance, `alice@example.com` are rewritten to `email:alice@example.com OR alice@example.com`.
+Terms which look like phone numbers are converted to [E.164](https://en.wikipedia.org/wiki/E.164) and also rewritten as `tel:+14155551212 OR +14155551212`.
+All other untagged terms are rewritten as logins: `basic:alice OR alice`.

 #### Possible Use Cases
 * Restricting users to organisations.